SurveyMonkey/pyteamcity/README.md

 more flexible in terms of filtering.
 It is modeled after the Django ORM API.

-This is a work-in-progress.
-Notably missing are `UserGroup` and `QueuedBuild` models.

 I am probably not going to merge PRs that add things to the old API, because I see the new API as the future.
 I of course am very interested in PRs that add things to the new API!